mikantlin/quartz-journey-wreathed-in-ash/content/Session Logs/Session 17.md

 [[#TL;DR]]
 # What Actually Happened?
+## Beat 1
-- Glasya offers a deal to Martyn: his soul for taking his destructive power away, but #factcheck Martyn turns it down
+- Glasya offers a deal to Martyn: his soul for taking his destructive power away, but Martyn turns it down
 - Martyn explodes again
 - It reaches us, taking Arran's arm before it suddenly freezes into ice and possibly killing Jaswyn too?
 - A figure with a snake walks past nonchalantly
 - The figure introduces themselves as Loftur and explains that they're a traveller through this realm who's fascinated in our story and doesn't want it to end
 - Loftur reduces the Martyn blast back into Martyn and shrinks Glasya to a tiny size, making her (mostly) harmless
 - He also stops Arran from exploding with elemental energy, instead reducing him down to a pearl-like object of energy.
 Dirge puts him in one of his belt jars for now
+## Beat 2
 - The party talked to Arran about what it’s like to be ANOTHER bomb, although this time elemental.
 Helwyn misses it from zoning out for about 20 minutes
 - Making the most of the opportunity, we head to the Hag's Arms
 - As we reach the steps up to the place, we recall being given advice to introduce ourselves before entering a hag's home